harmslab/topiary/docs/source/protocol.rst

 -------------------------------------------------------

 In this step, we determine the branch supports on the reconciled tree.
-This step is separate from the last step, as is is relatively computationally intensive and benefits from a different parallelization strategy than the last step.
+This step is separate from the last step, as it is relatively computationally intensive and benefits from a different parallelization strategy than the last step.

 .. note::
-  Before proceeding to this step, we recommend you check the results from the last steps to ensure they are reasonable.
+  Before proceeding to this step, we recommend that you check the results from the last steps to ensure they are reasonable.

 As with the last step, create a run file that specifies the resources available for the calculation.
 The following is an example SLURM script for our local